Booan is currently on long term leave and is not practising at the moment.

 Asian cases: worked with clients from Pakistan, India, Sri Lanka and China.
 Issues have included domestic/gender violence cases and persecution on grounds of religion.

 European cases: worked with clients from Russia, the Czech Republic, Romania and the Former Yugoslav Republics (FRY).
 Issues have included conscientious objection to war in Chechnya and women and minors fleeing sexual exploitation.

 Middle Eastern cases: worked with clients from Iraq, Iran and Turkish Kurdistan and Palestine.
 Most Kurdish cases dealt with political persecution.
 Work with Iranian clients also included a number of cases dealing with ‘moral’ crimes such as adultery.

 South America cases: worked with clients from Colombia and Ecuador.

 Booan speaks fluent French.

-Booan accepts instructions under Standard Contractual Terms, details of which can be found here.
+Booan is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Booan is committed to protecting and respecting your privacy.
 In order to provide legal services to her clients, including advice and representation services, Booan needs to collect and hold personal data.
 To read Booan’s privacy notice in full, please see here.